Working as a crew member on a Superyacht has some incredible perks…

 As with all Superyacht roles, working as a Deckhand requires some skills and qualifications before you start looking for work.
 The good news is that you don’t have to go to Uni to get whats required.
 You will be able to get qualified in a few weeks.

-If you want a career in the Superyacht Industry, we are here to help.
+If you want a career in the Superyacht Industry, we are where you start.
+Our popular Superyacht Deckhand and Superyacht Stewardess Training Courses give you all qualifications and experience needed to get your first job at sea.
 Contact us by phone, email, or live chat.
-Alternatively, book a meeting with one of our career advisors.

-Download our FREE guide and learn all there is to know about working on a Superyacht as a Deckhand or Steward/ess.
+Alternatively, download our FREE guide and learn all there is to know about working on a Superyacht as a Deckhand or Stewardess.